LiuElvin/eBay_ML_Challenge/README.md

 ---

-# General Information
+# Task

 - Build a model that can accurately extract and label the named entities in the dataset of item titles on eBay.
 Named Entities are the semantic strings/words/phrases that refer to people, brands, organizations, locations, styles, materials, patterns, product names, units of measure, clothing sizes, etc.

 - Named Entity Recognition (NER) is the machine learning process of automatic labeling and extracting important named entities in a text that carry a particular meaning.
 In e-commerce, NER is used to process listing or product titles and descriptions, queries, and reviews, or wherever extraction of important data from raw text is desired.

-- The data is from listings on eBay’s German site.

 - Performance of the model for each aspect name is graded using weighted precision, recall and f1-score.
 The aspects will be weighted by their count in the quiz or test dataset.
 The final precision, recall and the final combined f1-score are calculated by adding the individual weighted aspect name f1-scores.

 # The Model

-- Our team `jookisthebest` placed 12th out of 887 teams.

-- Incorporated Facebook's RoBERTa model to tokenize German.
+- Incorporated Facebook A.I.'s RoBERTa model to tokenize German eBay listings.

-- Includes some manual pre-processing so symbols can be understood.
+- Includes pre-processing of certain symbols to manually remove untranslatable text.

-- The original scripts are stored elsewhere for accessability and privacy reasons (HuggingFace and Wandb logins).
+- Setup Hugging Face and Wandb folders to store and freely assess performances of previous models.

-- The model trains a token classification model using Hugging Face's Transformers library.
-Here's a more in-depth summary of what the code does:
+- The model trains a token classification model using Hugging Face's transformers library.
+More specifically...

-  1. The datasets library is used to load and handle the dataset.
+  1. We utilize the datasets library to load and handle the dataset into Google Colab.

-  2. Hugging Face's transformers library is utilized to load a pre-trained token classification model.
+  2. Hugging Face's transformers library is then necessary to load a pre-trained token classification model.

-  3. The AutoTokenizer class from transformers is employed to tokenize the dataset.
+  3. The AutoTokenizer class from the transformers library is employed to tokenize the dataset.

-  4. The model is trained using PyTorch.
+  4. The model is trained via PyTorch.

-    - PyTorch's torch library is used for neural network operations.
+    - We use the neural network operations.

-    - The training loop is implemented with custom optimization strategies using AdamW optimizer and learning rate schedulers.
+    - We implement a training loop with custom optimization strategies from the AdamW optimizer and learning rate schedulers.

-    - Training progress is logged using weights & biases (wandb).
+    - Training progress is logged using weights and biases via Wandb.

-  5. Model performance metrics like precision, recall, F1-score, and accuracy are computed during training and evaluation.
+  5. Model performance metrics like precision, recall, F1 score, and accuracy are computing during training and evaluation of epochs.

-    - Evaluation metrics are computed using the seqeval library.
+     - Evaluation metrics are computed with the seqeval library.

-  6. Training and evaluation data are loaded and processed using PyTorch's DataLoader.
+  6. Training and evaluation data is then loaded and processed via PyTorch's DataLoader.

-  7. Experiment logging is performed using Weights & Biases (wandb).

 # Dataset